athalhammer/danker/README.md

    _Trade offs:_
    1. _We use much more diskspace than actually needed as we repeat nodes (compared to adjacency lists).
 Still, computation usually needs < 100GB of space and disk space is cheaper than memory._
    2. _Isolated nodes can not be represented with edge lists.
 However their PageRank would be `(1 - damping)`._
+   3. _Computation by iterating over files is much slower than storing the graph in memory.
+If you have a graph that can fit into memory you can use the BIGMEM option and speed up computation time._